 Cronon’s highlights this as one of sustainability’s “greatest attractions,” “It’s seeming implication that we can effectively have our cake and eat it too.
 We can reinvent our entire culture, our entire political economy, our mired relationships to nature and natural resources without the devastating reductions in standard of living that past environmentalists prophesies almost universally asserted were necessary.

 LaDuke emphasizes our current reality as one whereby social justice and the needs of the natural world take a backseat to the needs of the economy.
 And that this shift will, indeed, require a change in lifestyle expectations.
 “We need to create a sustainability that is restored in its relationship to the natural world and to all our relatives, whether they have wings, or fins, or hands.”

-Instead of orienting social justice and environmental concerns around the economy, a growing number of people believe that the economy should be transformed to work around the needs of people and the natural world.
+Instead of orienting social justice and environmental concerns around the economy of adjustable dumbbells, a growing number of people believe that the economy should be transformed to work around the needs of people and the natural world.
 “Because you cannot have a sustainable economy if you rob other countries of their wealth or their people or their intellectual capital, whatever that is.
 You cannot have a sustainable economy if you contaminate the water or mine everything that is there.”